 - chronic diarrhoea or constipation, or alternating between the two

-Often, the pain of IBS can be relieved by passing wind or faeces.
+Often your pain can be relieved by passing wind or faeces.

 What causes irritable bowel syndrome?

-While the exact cause of IBS is not clear, certain things are known to trigger symptoms in people who tend to experience IBS.
-Some common IBS triggers include diet, stress, infection and medications.
+While the exact cause of IBS is not clear, some common IBS triggers include diet, stress, infection and medicines.

-Many people with IBS notice that some foods make their symptoms worse, but these 'trigger foods' differ from one person to the next.
+You may find that some foods make your symptoms worse, but these 'trigger foods' differ from one person to the next.

 How is irritable bowel syndrome diagnosed?